ornladios/ADIOS2/docs/user_guide/source/operators/CompressorZFP.rst

 +-------------------+---------------------------------------------+

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-ZFPCompressor Execution Policy
+CompressorZFP Execution Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``ZFPCompressor`` can run in multiple backend devices: GPUs (CUDA), OpenMP, and in the host CPU.
-By default ``ZFPCompressor`` will choose its backend following the above order upon the availability of the device adapter.
+``CompressorZFP`` can run in multiple backend devices: GPUs (CUDA), OpenMP, and in the host CPU.
+By default ``CompressorZFP`` will choose its backend following the above order upon the availability of the device adapter.

 Exceptionally, if its corresponding ADIOS2 variable contains a CUDA memory